-Combined sewage that drains to the collection system can cause large spikes in influent flow levels to sewage treatment plant when certain precipitation conditions (e.g. heavy rain) occur.
-While the majority of the collection system for the Borough of Fort Lee is served by a combined sewer system, a portion of the collection system consists of separate sewers (i.e., a separate pipe for stormwater and a separate pipe for sewage).
+Combined sewage that drains to the collection system can cause large spikes in influent flow levels to the sewage treatment plant when certain precipitation conditions (e.g. heavy rain) occur.
+While the majority of the collection system for Hackensack is served by a combined sewer system, a portion of the collection system consists of separate sewers (i.e., a separate pipe for stormwater and a separate pipe for sewage).

-The NJPDES permit issued to the Borough of Fort Lee on March 12, 2015 and effective on July 1, 2015 (2015 NJPDES CSO permit) required submission of a LTCP consistent with the Federal CSO Control Policy and NJPDES Regulations.
+The NJPDES permit issued to Hackensack on March 12, 2015 (2015 NJPDES CSO permit) required submission of a LTCP consistent with the Federal CSO Control Policy and NJPDES Regulations.
 This permit was subsequently modified for certain conditions as identified within this fact sheet.
 The Borough of Fort Lee, City of Hackensack, Village of Ridgefield Park and BCUA submitted a single, coordinated LTCP dated October 1, 2020.
 This subject permit action serves to incorporate CSO control strategies to achieve a minimum wet weather percent capture value as outlined in the CSO LTCP.